-Route traffic to an external endpoint with location
+Route traffic to external endpoints by location

 import * as pulumi from "@pulumi/pulumi";